Environmental consultants provide detailed technical assessments and advice on environmental matters for their clients

-- conducting field surveys: collecting data to establish a baseline condition for levels of pollution or contamination for a site or area of consideration;
+- conduct field surveys and collect data about levels of pollution or contamination on a site or area of consideration

-- researching previous investigations of a site to provide information to clients considering purchase;
+- research previous investigations of a site to provide information to clients considering purchase

-- undertaking field work to identify previous activities on the site and any contamination.
+- undertake field work to identify previous activities on the site and any contamination

-- Salaries for consultant grade positions, for those with an average of two to five years of experience, typically range from £22,000 to £33,000.
+- Salaries for consultant grade positions, for those with an average of two to five years' experience, typically range from £22,000 to £35,000.

-- Higher salaries are possible with postgraduate qualifications, experience and business skills.
-They are also more common when working in demand areas such as environmental impact assessment, contaminated land and waste management.
+Higher salaries are possible with postgraduate qualifications and when working in in-demand areas such as environmental impact assessment, contaminated land and waste management.

-Working hours typically include regular extra hours, but not shifts.
-Some consultancies may operate a flexi-time or overtime system.
-Weekend working may be necessary in order to meet client deadlines and when carrying out survey work that is dependent on good weather.
+Weekend working may be necessary at times for meeting client deadlines and when carrying out survey work that is dependent on good weather.

 What to expect

-- Work is office-based with time spent out of doors on site visits.
-This varies depending on the project, and there may be periods of time when you are in the office for a number of weeks, and others when you are on site.
-As consultants gain more experience, the amount of office-based work increases.
+- Work is office based with time spent outdoors on site visits.
+This varies depending on the project, and there may be periods when you're in the office for several weeks, and others you spend on site.
+As you gain more experience, the amount of office-based work you carry out will increase.

-- Increasing environmental regulation means that there is growing demand for consultancy services.
+- Increasing environmental regulation means that there is a growing demand for consultancy services.

 - Site-based work may require travel and absence from home overnight.